Data handling with Pandas![link image 69](/icons/link.svg)

 To create a scatter plot we use plot.scatter()

-, where we need to specify the x
+, where you need to specify the x

 and y